GM warns U.S. import tariffs could lead to 'smaller' company, fewer jobs

 GM shares closed down about 2.8 percent on Friday at $39.40.

-Toyota Motor Corp (7203.T) filed separate comments opposing the tariffs on Friday saying they would “threaten U.S. manufacturing, jobs, exports, and economic prosperity.”
+Toyota Motor Corp filed separate comments opposing the tariffs on Friday saying they would “threaten U.S. manufacturing, jobs, exports, and economic prosperity.”

 The company noted that Trump has repeatedly praised the Japanese automaker for investing in the United States, including a new $1.3 billion joint venture assembly plant in Alabama with Mazda.